 Pig farmers in Illinois have the opportunity to take part in a tree buffer cost share program.
-The Illinois Pork Producers Association (IPPA) and Illinois Farm Bureau (IFB) are offering this incentive for farmers to implement fresh landscaping on their pig farms.
+The Illinois Pork Producers Association (IPPA) is offering this incentive for farmers to implement fresh landscaping on their pig farms.
 Farmers from across the state have already utilized this program in the past two years.
 A third wave of applications are now available for the 2018-2019 year.

 “Tree buffers are just one of the current best management practices that pig farmers are embracing to benefit the environment.
 We are proud to partner with the Illinois Farm Bureau to offer these cost share opportunities to progressive pig farmers who understand the importance of stewardship for our future generations.” says Jennifer Tirey, Executive Director of IPPA.

 A buffer is an area of trees that are strategically placed to provide a wind break, recycle clean air, and provide curb appeal to a landscape.
 This cost share program is offered to Illinois pig farmers on a first-come first-serve basis.
 The funding helps provide assistance for the purchase of trees and shrubs, as well as design and tree placement.
 IPPA will match up to $2,500 of the cost.